Zenith Transoceanic Royal 1000

 Zenith Transoceanic mod.
 Royal 1000 - Chassis 9AT41Z2 - Zenith Radio Corp.
 Chicago, IL - U.S.A. - 1958.

-La 1000 è un ricevitore portatile con 8 bande di frequenza e ricezione in AM.
-Un cambio gamma a tamburo rotante permette di selezionare la banda delle Onde Medie (540 - 1600 kHz) e sette bande in onda corta (da 2 a22.5 MHz).
-Il circuito è del tipo supereterodina e utilizza 9 transistor al germanio: 121-48 OSC; 121-49 mixer; 121-180 1° FI; 121-181 2° FI; 121-64 1° Audio; 121-46 Driver; 2 x 121-47 uscita Audio.
-La conversione di frequenza è singola e risuona a 455 kHz.
-I transistor sono montati su zoccoli, un retaggio degli assemblaggi a valvole.
+La 1000 è un ricevitore portatile con 8 bande di frequenza e ricezione in Ampiezza Modulata.
+Un cambio gamma a tamburo rotante permette di selezionare la banda delle Onde Medie (540 - 1600 kHz) e sette bande in Onde Corte (da 2 a22.5 MHz).
+Il circuito è del tipo supereterodina e utilizza 9 transistor al germanio: 121-48 (Osc), 121-49 (Mixer), 121-180 (1° FI), 121-181 (2° FI), 121-64 (1° Audio), 121-46 (Pilota), 2 x 121-47 (Uscita Audio).
+La Frequenza Intermedia risuona a 455 kHz.
+Tutti i transistor sono montati su zoccoli, un retaggio degli assemblaggi a valvole le quali dopo un certo tempo si esaurivano e bisognava poterle sostituire senza effettuare saldature.

 La radio è dotata di molteplici antenne: un'antenna a stilo all'interno della maniglia superiore, un'antenna magnetica è inserita nella copertura di plastica superiore, un'altra antenna wavemagnet staccabile per uso mobile è custodita all'interno del mobile.
 Inoltre è possibile collegare un'antenna esterna filare per le onde corte tramite una morsettiera marcata G e A (Ground and Antenna) posta nella parte posteriore sx dello chassis.

-Sul frontale della radio ci sono le manopole per i comandi di sintonia, di tono e di on-off-volume e una presa per cuffia.
+Sul frontale della radio ci sono le manopole per i comandi di sintonia, di tono e di accensione-volume e una presa per cuffia.
 Aprendo il coperchio posteriore, oltre alla morsettiera dell'antenna c'è il connettore per collegare l'antenna wavemagnet staccabile al posto di quella fissa, inoltre sulla parte destra c'è una presa RCA per l'uscita audio.

 Nota storica sulla guerra fredda:

-Come in altri ricevitori radio con ricezione delle Onde Medie costruiti e commercializzati negli U.S.A. a partire dal 1951 fino al 1963, si può notare che anche sulla scala parlante della gamma OM di questa Zenith è impressa la sigla CD (Conelrad) in corrispondenza delle due frequenze di allarme nucleare di 640 e 1240 kHz.
+Come in altri ricevitori radio con ricezione delle Onde Medie costruiti e commercializzati negli U.S.A. a partire dal 1951 fino al 1963, si può notare che sulla scala parlante della gamma OM di questa Zenith è impressa la sigla CD (Conelrad) in corrispondenza delle due frequenze di allarme nucleare di 640 e 1240 kHz.
 (Per ulteriori informazioni seguire questo link).

 © IK3HIA 2005.